 Curing the Arrearage in Bankruptcy.

 Mortgage rescue is fairly straightforward in a Chapter 13.
 You must begin by filing your chapter 13 case before the auction.
 Then you act as though everything was fine and you resume making your regular mortgage payments to all the mortgage holders on your home.
 (They have to accept the payments, even if they have accelerated the loans.)
 Resuming payments keeps you from falling even further behind.
 Now, as to the amount you are behind on all your house mortgages, you total up all the missing payments and late fees and attorneys fees and that total is called "the arrearage" -- it's the total you are behind.
-Most Chapter 13 Plans are for 36 months (though they can be stretched to as much as 60 months.)
+Most Chapter 13 Plans are for 60 months.
 You simply divided the total arrearage by the number of months in the plan.
-If the total arrearage is $3,600 and it is a 36-month plan, then you would pay, besides your regular monthly mortgage payments, $100 extra towards the arrearage.
-At the end of 36 months you would have paid in 36 times $100 = $3,600, which gets you caught up on the missing payments.
-As a result, at the end of the 36-month chapter 13 Plan, you are totally back in sync (the arrearage has been "cured") on your mortgage payments and you are totally current.
+If the total arrearage is $6,000 and it is a 60-month plan, then you would pay, besides your regular monthly mortgage payments, $100 extra towards the arrearage.
+At the end of 60 months you would have paid in 60 times $100 = $6,000, which gets you caught up on the missing payments.
+As a result, at the end of the 60-month chapter 13 Plan, you are totally back in sync (the arrearage has been "cured") on your mortgage payments and you are totally current.
 Everyone is happy.

 Short Sales are a fairly recent phenomenon.
 Until the recent recession and collapse of the economy, real estate values almost never went down.
 Real estate values either stayed steady or crept up slowly in price.
 And that's why real estate, for maybe the previous 50 to 75 years was regarded as the soundest investment you could make.
 It might or might not go up much, but it never went down.
 Then the banks started lending money like there was no tomorrow.
 Anybody could get a bank loan to buy a house.
 The number of buyers in the market with cash to buy houses mushroomed.
 With a limited amount of real estate and many more buyers clamoring to purchase, the price of real estate went up.
 Simple supply and demand.
 Then, when everyone saw the prices going up, and people were making lots of money "flipping" houses, more people poured into the market.
 You couldn't lose!
 Buy a house, hold it for 3 months, and sell it for $20,000 more than you paid.
 Wow.
 Of course, it couldn't last.
 Prices got to a fevered pitch high and then… well, you know what happened.